Russia-owned SCF oil tankers rerouting from Canada, returning to Russia | Headlines

 Two oil tankers owned and managed by Sovcomflot, the Russian maritime and freight shipping company blacklisted by the United States last week, are rerouting from their Canadian destinations, while a third is returning to Russia after discharging, according to tracking data and marine sources.

 The two tankers are the first Russian-owned oil vessels to change course after Canada this week ratcheted up pressure on Russia for its invasion of Ukraine by shutting ports to Russian-owned ships and barring them from Canadian waters.
-The Liberia-flagged tanker SCF Neva carrying crude oil changed course from Canada's Saint John port on Thursday and is now headed to the Caribbean, sources and vessel data show.
+The Liberia-flagged oil tanker SCF Neva changed course from Canada on Thursday and is now headed to the Bahamas, in the Caribbean, vessel data show.

-The vessel loaded crude oil at Colombia's Mamonal port in mid-February.
-After stopping at a storage terminal in St. Eustatius in the Caribbean it had been due to continue to the Port of Saint John in New Brunswick, Canada, according to Refinitiv Eikon data.
-Irving Oil, which owns the 320,000 barrel per day Saint John refinery, confirmed the Neva had been scheduled to arrive at its facility.
+The vessel was carrying bunker fuel for Canada's Irving Oil, the company said on Friday.
+It loaded in mid-February in Colombia, and made a stop at a storage terminal in St. Eustatius in the Caribbean, according to Refinitiv Eikon tanker tracking data.
+Irving Oil, which owns the 320,000-barrel-per-day Saint John refinery, confirmed the SCF Neva had been scheduled to arrive at its New Brunswick facility.

 "The vessel was not carrying product from Russia, but due to the vessel's Russian affiliation, it was diverted by our supplier," said company spokeswoman Katherine d'Entremont.
 Irving's operations and supplies to customers remained normal, she added.